Matthew Moser

 Ott Hall

-Matthew Rothaus Moser (Dr. M.) is a two-time award winning teacher, having taught Bible, theology, and great books at Baylor University, Loyola University Maryland, and in the Honors College at Azusa Pacific University.
+Matthew Moser (Dr. M.) is a two-time award winning teacher, having taught Bible, theology, and great books at Baylor University, Loyola University Maryland, and in the Honors College at Azusa Pacific University.
 He publishes widely in the field of theology and literature, especially on Dante Alighieri’s Divine Comedy, and on topics such as the imagination, contemplation, moral formation, and holy reading.
 He is author of Love Itself is Understanding: Hans Urs von Balthasar’s Theology of the Saints and the forthcoming Dante’s Three Journeys: An Introduction to the Comedy’s Theological Imagination.
 He is currently researching theologies of the imagination and the role of poetry in moral formation and in the knowledge of God.

 Education